apache/shenyu-website/content/en/projects/soul/database-design/index.md

    * one selector corresponds to multiple match conditions,one rule corresponds to multiple match conditions.

-   * Each rule handles differently in corresponding plugin according to field handler,field handler is a json string.You can view detail during the use of admin.
+   * Each rule handles differently in corresponding plugin according to field handler,field handler is a kind of data of JSON string type.You can view detail during the use of admin.